 Taught by CSOs in unincorporated county public schools in grades K-4.
 Lessons focus on a variety of topics such as stranger danger, 9-1-1, gun safety, dangers of drugs, and cyber safety.
 Instruction is designed to be age appropriate, encourage problem solving, and allow children to interact with law enforcement in a positive way.
 School administrators are invited to take advantage of this program each Fall and Spring.

 Walk to School

 Held annually at the beginning of October at participating elementary schools and coordinated by the Placer County Transportation Planning Agency.
 Members of PCSO partner with local fire departments, Placer County SAFEkids and national program sponsor FedEx on the day of the event to walk kids to school safely.
 In addition to encouraging the use of sidewalks and crosswalks, some schools invite CSOs to present the importance of seatbelts, bicycle and additional pedestrian safety information.

 Community Events & Annual Programs

 Organized by PCSO or various community groups.
 Includes fairs and festivals, parades, fundraisers, CSOs coordinate sheriff’s office personnel, equipment, and materials best suited for the needs of the event or resources requested.
-CSOs work closely with the STAR Volunteer Coordinator to staff a PCSO booth or table with crime prevention literature, participatory activities, and safety giveaway items.
+CSOs coordinate to staff a PCSO booth or table with crime prevention literature, participatory activities, and safety giveaway items.
 PCSO can attend events within city limits with the permission of the local police agency.
-To view upcoming events PCSO is taking part in please visit the YCS calendar.
+To view upcoming events PCSO is taking part in please visit our Facebook page.

 Community Awareness Academy